JSTOR-Labs/plant-humanities/docs/content/cacao.md

 [^ref21]: McAnany, P., & Muruta, S. (2009).
 From Chocolate Pots To Maya Gold: Belizean Cacao Farmers Through the Ages.
 In Chocolate in Mesoamerica (p.
 Chocolate in Mesoamerica, Chapter 21).
 University Press of Florida.

 [^ref22]: McNeil, C. (2009).
 Traditional Cacao Use in Modern Mesoamerica.
 In Chocolate in Mesoamerica (p.
 Chocolate in Mesoamerica, Chapter 17).
 University Press of Florida.

-[^ref23]: Ryan, O. (2011).
-Chocolate nations : Living and dying for cocoa in West Africa (African arguments).
-London : New York, NY: Zed ; Distributed in the USA exclusively by Palgrave Macmillan.

-[^ref24]: Mustapha, Kemi.
-(2010).
-Taste of child labor not so sweet: A critique of regulatory approaches to combating child labor abuses by the U.S. chocolate industry.
-Washington University Law Review, 87(5), 1163.